amiartint/flowtube/README.md

 3. Configure your channels:
    - In the "Add Channel" tab of the sidebar, enter the YouTube channel URL
-   - Optionally, add a friendly name for the channel
+   - The system will automatically try to get the channel name from the YouTube API
    - Click on "Add Channel"
-   - Manage your channels in the "Manage Channels" tab
+   - Manage your channels in the "Manage Channels" tab, where you can view all added channels with a stylized interface and remove channels individually with a click

 4. Configure keywords and preferences:
    - Add keywords to filter videos (one per line)